Sheygs/algorithmic-scripting/README.md

 ## Data Structures and Algorithms

-> Data Structures and Algorithms in Python and Go to Solidify language skills
+> Data Structures & Algorithms to solidify language skills in Python and Go